nterbogt/media_duplicates/README.md

 ## Configuration

-There is currently no configuration options for the module.
+Media duplicates provides a configuration page where an administrator can restrict the creation of duplicate media items.

 ## Maintainers